 CBD for Panic Attacks at a Glance

-- Claim: CBD can reduce or eliminate panic attacks.
+- What the claims are: CBD can reduce or eliminate panic attacks.

-- What the research shows: Early research is extremely promising.
+- What the studies show: Early research is extremely promising.
 However, more research is needed.
 A clinical trial on CBD for panic attacks is currently underway.

-- All the facts: While we won’t know for certain until the clinical trial completes in fall of 2020, so far evidence supports that using CBD may be effective.
+- What the facts say: While we won’t know for certain until the clinical trial completes in fall of 2020, so far evidence supports that using CBD may be effective.

 About Panic Attacks